© 2026 Spokane Public Radio.

 • Movies 101

-On this week’s show, Dan Webster, Nathan Weinbender, and Mary Pat Treuthart discuss two films that offer chance to enjoy the kind of intensity that comes from indulging in a fictional world.
-The first is “Weapons,” a box-office-busting exercise in horror, and “Cloud,” a psychological thriller from Japan.
+On this week’s show, Dan Webster, Nathan Weinbender, and Mary Pat Treuthart discuss two films that explore the relationship between parent and child.

 • Movies 101